anjana-codes/datafun-03-analytics/README.md

 ## Create Github Repository

--GitHub Repository: datafun-03-analytics
+- GitHub Repository: datafun-03-analytics
--Documentation: README.md
+- Documentation: README.md
--Script: anjana_analytics.py
+- Script: anjana_analytics.py

 ## Clone to Vs Code

 "Open VS Code terminal (PowerShell) and run the command 'git clone site_URL'."

+## Adding files
-## Adding files- Add a .py file to work in.
+- Add a .py file to work in.
-- Add requirements.txt to hold the required project modules.
+- Add a requirements.txt file to hold the required project modules.
-- Add .venv to act as the virtual environment.
+- Create a .venv to act as the virtual environment.
-- Add a .gitignore file to hold the .venv file so that the virtual environment is not included in the rest of the Python environment.
+- Include a .gitignore file to exclude the .venv file from the rest of the Python environment.

 ## Create Project Virtual Environment